Whitestone, Queens: Malba subsection

 The name of the subsection of Malba in northern Whitestone is derived from the first letters of the surnames of its five founders of the Malba Land Company: Maycock, Alling, Lewis, Bishop, and Avis.
-Malba is considered part of Whitestone, one of the more affluent communities in Queens.
+Malba is considered part of Whitestone, and is one of the more affluent communities in Queens.
 Demographically, the population is mostly white and of European descent (Greek, Italian, Irish), as well as Jewish, with a small minority of Asian Americans.
 Most of the residential properties in Malba are large expensive homes.

 The first known resident of the area known as present-day Malba was David Roe, who arrived from England in the 1640s.
 According to Clarence Almon Torrey's book, David Roe Of Flushing And Some Of His Descendants, Roe became a resident of Flushing circa 1666.
 In 1683, Roe was taxed upon owning 35 acre and thereafter increased his holdings substantially, ultimately acquiring the upland around what was to become Malba.
 Roe's farm was on the east side of the bay, which was then known as "Roe's Cove".
 He was among the most well-to-do citizens of Flushing, owning lands, farm stock, carpenter's tools and two slaves.

 In 1786, John Powell purchased Roe's 87 acre parcel for 1,685 pounds, 6 shillings, and 8 pence.
 It has been reported that Roe lost his lands for his allegiance to the crown during the American War of Independence.
 Powell thereafter built a home and the cove was renamed "Powell's Cove", the name it bears today.
 During the 19th century, some of Powell's land passed into the hands of Harry Genet, a member of the Tammany Hall, New York City's infamous political machine.
 Powell's house was destroyed by fire in the 1890s.

 During the second half of the 19th century, the Roe/Powell land passed to a succession of owners.
 A map dating from 1873 lists the Smiths, Biningers and Nostrands as landowners in the area.
 The Nostrand and Smith farms represented a large portion of what is Malba today.
 The area around Hill Court and 14th Avenue was known as "Whitestone Heights".
 In 1883 railroad service to Manhattan was extended on the "Whitestone and Westchester Railroad", later the Long Island Rail Road.
 The terminus of the Whitestone line was at "Whitestone Landing" (154th Street), a popular summer resort area during the late 19th century and early 20th century.